-Speech context Betawi dialect speech Explanation Mother is talking to her Mother: Lu ngapa ngenpon 'ngenpon is not from the daughter. mulu?
-Betawi dialect, but from the Daughter: Kaga ngapa. foreign dialect which is from handphone.
+Speech context Betawi dialect speech Explanation Father is talking to his son Father: Lu mindo? 'mindo' is not from the who seems to be eating Son: Ni baru mo makan.
+Betawi dialect, but from the repeatedly.
+Javanese dialect.

-The dialect shift occurs when the father conveys the word ngenpon to the child.
-While the understanding of children, 'ngenpon' means 'playing handphone'.
-Even though the word 'ngenpon' does not mean to eat, but means 'use handphone seriously', which comes from the foreign language.
+The dialect shift occurs when the father conveys the word 'mindo' to the child.
+While the understanding of children, 'mindo' means 'eat'.
+Even though the word mindo does not mean to eat, but means 'second', which comes from the Javanese language.
 In this generation, there is a difference in understanding.
+The word mindo is considered to come from the Betawi dialect which means 'to eat', even though from the Betawi dialect itself, the word eat means to garek.
+So it can be concluded that the generation of children here does not master the Betawi dialect vocabulary.

-Speech context Betawi dialect speech Explanation Someone is asking his Child: Mo kemane luh ?
-'BAB is not from the Betawi friend about his friend's act.
-Father: BAB bentaran. dialect, but from the Indonesian language.
+Speech context Betawi dialect speech Explanation The child is asking his father Child: Mo kemane Beh?
+'Kamar' is not from the about his father's unhealthy Father: Ke kamar bentaran .
+Betawi dialect, but from the body condition.
+Indonesian language.

 Dialect shift occurs when speakers use the word room.
-The word BAB has yet to be discovered in the Betawi dialect.
-The word 'BAB in the Betawi dialect should be called 'beol/berak'.
-The friend, who in this case is a speaker who does not use words according to the Betawi vocabulary, can conclude that a word shift has occurred at one level above Ego.
+The word 'room 'has yet to be discovered in the Betawi dialect.
+The word 'kamar' in the Betawi dialect should be called pangkeng.
+The father, who in this case is a speaker who does not use words according to the Betawi vocabulary, can conclude that a word shift has occurred at one level above Ego.